New Rochelle Public Library: History

 The New Rochelle Public Library opened its doors for the first time in 1894.
 The library began with a collection of 1,857 volumes, and was created after the enactment of the New York State University Law in 1892 which provided for the separation of public and school libraries.
 The first library board met for organization on July 12, 1893, and with an appropriation of only $200, organized a Public library for the city which opened a few months later.
 On July 5, 1894, the official Library charter was issued by the New York State Board of Regents.

 In 1910 New Rochelle received $60,000 from Andrew Carnegie to build a new library.
-The building, located at Pintard Avenue and Main Street, opened in May 1914 and the main library branch remained at that site for 65 years.
+The building, designed by architect Albert Randolph Ross,. opened in May 1914 at Pintard Avenue and Main Street, which remained the site of the main library branch for the next 65 years.

 With the growth of the northern end of the city by the 1920s, the need became evident for library facilities for that end of town.
 The Library Board of Trustees bought the Mahlstedt homestead in Huguenot Park where it opened a branch in 1926.
 Summer branches of the Library began to sprout up in the 1930s.
 In 1936 the Beach Library opened at Hudson Park, in 1937 weekly library service was provided for children at the city's play grounds, and in 1938 an outdoor reading room was established at Huguenot Park.

 A bookmobile was purchased by the Library in 1948 to help serve residents living in the city's many outlying areas.
 This first Bookmobile was a trailer fitted with shelves which was towed by the Library's delivery truck.
 Because it was unheated, it could not be used in winter.
 In February 1957, a new vehicle which could hold over 3,000 books was purchased to replace the old van.
 This vehicle was replaced by a new air-conditioned model in 1970, but mounting repair costs and staff cutbacks necessitated retiring the Bookmobile from service in 1980.